microcks/microcks.io/content/documentation/guides/rabbitmq-support.md

 > You may have noticed the `/t/` path element in Test endpoint used above.
 You may be aware that RabbitMQ is supporting different kinds of Exchnages and `/t/` is here to tell Microcks it should consider a topic.
 As an exercice, you can reuse our `producer.js` script above and replace with `fanout`, `direct` or `headers`.
 Respectively, you'll have to replace `/t/` with `/f/`, `/d/` and `/h/` to tell Microcks the expected type of Exchange.

-This is fine and we can see that Microcks captured messages and validate them against the payload schema that is embedded into the AsyncAPI specification.
+This is fine and we can see that Microcks captured messages and validated them against the payload schema that is embedded into the AsyncAPI specification.
 In our sample, every property is `required` and message does not allow `additionalProperties` to be defined.

 So now let see what happened if we tweak that a bit...
 Open the `producer.js` script in your favorite editor to put comments on line 21 and to remove comments from line 22.
 It's removing the `displayName` property and adding an unexpected `name` property as shown below after having restarted the producer: